Toy Poodle – Pro’s and Con’s Plus Everything Else You Want To Know

 The first thing you require to understand about the Toy Poodle breed is … it isn’t a breed!

-And these 3 sizes are all categories of the exact same type– the Poodle– rather than unique types on their own.
+And these three sizes are all categories of the same type– the Poodle– rather than unique types on their own.

-Therefore, to discover the history of the Toy Poodle, we need to take a look at the Poodle type as a whole.
+Therefore, to discover the history of the Toy Poodle, we need to look at the Poodle type as a whole.

-Poodles are often thought of as a quintessentially French canine, however, they, in fact, originate from Germany.
+Poodles are often thought of as a quintessentially French canine; however, they originate from Germany.

-There they were originally reproduced as retrievers for fetching ducks and other waterfowl from the water.
+There they were initially reproduced as retrievers for fetching ducks and other waterfowl from the water.

 Poodles are derived from Barbets– French water dogs that are still around today.

-Barbets are quite big, so unsurprisingly the Standard Poodle was the very first size of Poodle to be acknowledged in it’s own right.
+Barbets are pretty big, so unsurprisingly, the Standard Poodle was the very first size of Poodle to be acknowledged in its own right.